The Table of Contents may be found here.

 Gondwanaland that we find the geologic evidence for massive

 The Permian was also marked by lower sea levels and a drier

 climate than the Carboniferous, and the vast coal swamps dried out

 and were replaced by large deserts in the interior of Pangaea.
 It

-was during this time that the last of the trilobites, which had
+was during this time that the last of the trilobites, so abundant

-become abundant during the Cambrian, died out.
-Seed plants, such
+during the Cambrian, died out.
+Seed plants, such as seed "ferns",

 A large area of west Texas and southeast New Mexico was a shallow sea, the Permian Basin, which was periodically flooded with seawater from a narrow channel to the south.
 Great thicknesses of sediments and salt and gypsum beds were deposited there.
 This is now oil country, and the salt beds are being exploited for the long-term storage of nuclear waste.